FirefoxMetzger/example_project/README.md

 # Example Project
 This section *must* be included in the project.
 It is a short description of what this project does.

-This is a small example to scetch out we organize libraries and executable code.
+This is a small example to scetch out how we organize libraries and executable code.
 While this library contains all implementations and definitions necessary, it is not intended that you use or build this code in an isolated environment.
 Instead, add this as a submodule to the parent project and write a small `FindExampleProject.cmake` to add appropriate dependencies where needed.

 It is important to note that this project defines _exactly_ the following two CMake targets: